 The phrase “Jail, No Bail” began to emerge and the tactic began being used across the Southeast and became extremely valuable during the Freedom Rides, which would stop in Rock Hill just a few months later.

 The nine men had the charges vacated from their record in 2015 by the nephew of the judge that original sentences.
-The Friendship 9 sit-in has been named as a stop on the United States Civil Rights Trail.
+The former McCrory's building has been named as a stop on the United States Civil Rights Trail and the National Parks Service African American Civil Rights Network.

 Walk in the Footsteps of the Friendship 9 and City Girls: